AsadiAhmad/Kong-API-Gateway/README.md

 ![Local Image](/images/IP-restriction/4.JPG)
 *Adjust the settings according to your preferences.*
 then click on install button.
-Upon entering ```bash http://yourip:8000/yourservicename``` into your browser's address bar and pressing enter, you will observe that access to the service is restricted for your IP.
+Upon entering ``` http://yourip:8000/yourservicename``` into your browser's address bar and pressing enter, you will observe that access to the service is restricted for your IP.
 ![Local Image](/images/IP-restriction/5.JPG)
 *your service page*
 ### Step 5-2: Basic authentication plugin